AdamKyle/flare/resources/info/combat/section-1.md

 Class skills (damage) have a chance to twice here for casters and vampires.
 Once for the spell damage and once for the healing spell.

 Casters will want two damage spells, whereas vampires will want one of each and two shields for added dur.
+Prophets should use one damage and one healing depending on how hard the enemy is.
+They could also go the two durability shields (two shields with extra dur enchantments) and two attack spells.

 When casting it&#39;s your spells then your rings, artifacts and affixes